Zeta functions of virtually nilpotent groups: Expression of zeta functions as Euler products of cone integrals

-At this point, we need to refresh and to set up some notation and conventions.
+At this point, we need to set up some further notations and conventions.
 All the polynomials will have coefficients in $\mb{Q}$.
 There will be polynomials in many different numbers of variables and instead of trying to define them precisely, we shall deduce their definitions from where they are being evaluated.
-For example, if $q$ is a polynomial which is evaluated on the entries of upper triangular matrices $\t\in Tr(h,\mb{Z}_p)$, then it means that $q$ is a polynomial in the variables $T_{ij}$, $1\leq i\leq j$, with rational coefficients.
+For example, if $q$ is a polynomial which is evaluated on the entries of upper triangular matrices $\t\in Tr(h,\mb{Z}_p)$, then it means that $q$ is a polynomial in the variables $T_{ij}$ ($1\leq i\leq j\leq h$) with rational coefficients.
 We shall write simply $q(\T)\in \mb{Q}[\T]$ and its evaluation on the entries of $\t$ will be written $q(\t)$.
-Similarly, if a polynomial $q$ is evaluated in pair of matrices $(\t,\v)\in Tr(h,\mb{Z}_p)\times M_{K\setminus\{1\}}(\mb{Z}_p)$, then we shall write $q(\T,\V)\in\mb{Q}[\T,\V]$.
+Similarly, if a polynomial $q$ is evaluated on the entries of pair of matrices $(\t,\v)\in Tr(h,\mb{Z}_p)\times M_{K\setminus\{1\}}(\mb{Z}_p)$, then we shall write $q(\T,\V)\in\mb{Q}[\T,\V]$.
 As a last example, if $\t'$ is the matrix which is obtained from $\t$ by deleting the first row and the first column, then a polynomial which can be evaluated on the entries of $\t'$ will be written $p(\T')\in\mb{Q}[\T']$.